-Room numbers - When referencing specific rooms with numbers, "room" is capitalized, as in "Room B-1750" or "Room 1123."
+When referencing specific rooms with numbers, "room" or "suite" is capitalized, as in "Room B-1750" or "Suite 1123."

+SACSCOC

-SACSCOC - "SACSCOC" is the abbreviation for GGC's accrediting body, the Southern Association of Colleges and Schools Commission on Colleges.
-Do not use "SACS."
+"SACSCOC" is the abbreviation for GGC's accrediting body, the Southern Association of Colleges and Schools Commission on Colleges.
+Do not use the verbal shorthand term "SACS" in writing.